A battery energy storage unit at Alliant Energy’s microgrid system in Boaz, WI.

 How does battery storage work?

-Battery storage systems charge from the grid when energy demand is low or directly from solar projects when excess renewable energy is abundant.
+Battery storage systems charge from the grid when energy demand is low or directly from wind or solar projects when excess renewable energy is abundant.
 They discharge energy when demand increases, such as on hot summer or cold winter days.
+The ability to capture and store energy to use when needed improves the overall benefit of renewable resources.

 Energy storage FAQ